yozachar/plymouth-theme-aregression/README.md

     ➜ sudo rm -rf ~/aregression                        # ⚠️ Dangerous command!
 Double check your directory
     ```

+## Troubleshooting

+- Double check if you've followed the steps mentioned in the [ArchWiki](https://wiki.archlinux.org/title/plymouth) to install Plymouth
+- Make sure that your login manager has the Plymouth daemon enabled, see ArchWiki on how to do it.
+- It's known that lower screen resolution have scaling issue.
+For now it works well with 1920 x 1080 displays.
+I'm working on it.
+- Try using installing a grub theme, and see if any graphic driver is causing resolution issues.
+Related: https://askubuntu.com/questions/362722/how-to-fix-plymouth-splash-screen-in-all-ubuntu-releases
+- Does your grub file contains this line `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"`?
+- If nothing works create an [issue](https://github.com/joe733/plymouth-theme-aregression/issues).

 ## Credits

 - Original project [Darwin Plymouth Theme](https://www.gnome-look.org/content/show.php/Darwin+Plymouth?content=170649)